owncloud-archive/documentation/admin_manual/installation/configuration_notes_and_tips.rst

   PHP                            4896          96509         285384         558135
   ...

-| Taking the math from above and assuming a symlinked instance, using factor 3.
+Taking the math from above and assuming a symlinked instance, using factor 3.
-|   ``4896 * 3 * 112 = 1.6MB``
+For example: ``4896 * 3 * 112 = 1.6MB``
-| This result shows that you can run with the php setting of 4M two instances of ownCloud.
+This result shows that you can run with the PHP setting of 4M two instances of ownCloud.

-**Having the default of 16K means that only 1/100 of the existing php file paths can be cached and need continious cache refresh slowing down performance.**
+Having the default of 16 KB means that only 1/100 of the existing PHP file paths can be cached and need continuous cache refresh slowing down performance.

-I you run more webservices using php, you have to calculate accordingly.
+If you run more web services using PHP, you have to calculate accordingly.

 .. _php_fpm_tips_label: